daniilsjb/perlin-noise/README.md

 ![Preview Image](.github/noise.png)

+## Features

+* Simple implementation of the Perlin noise algorithm in 1D, 2D, and 3D.
+* Pure C++11 without any dependencies on standard or external libraries.
+* Templated functions with specializations for `float` and `double` data types.
+* An [stb][0]-style single-header library that can be easily included into any project.
+* Support for WebAssembly compilation through [Emscripten bindings](./db_perlin_wasm.hpp).
+* Interactive [web demonstration](https://daniilsjb.github.io/perlin-noise/) with sliders, zooming and panning.
+* Example of writing a noise gradient to a [simple bitmap file](./examples/bmp/main.cpp).

 ## About

-Quick and simple implementation of Perlin Noise algorithm in 1D, 2D, and 3D in C++11 with no external dependencies.
-This code may be easily used by simply including the header into any project along with a `DB_PERLIN_IMPL` definition.
-All relevant code is written as a small set of pure functions that work with both floats and doubles.

 I wrote this with the primary goal of having a bit of fun and learning more about the famous algorithm used everywhere in procedural generation.
 Ultimately, my goal was to use this implementation in several other projects (it's always good